 Undergraduate students at any of the Davis United World College Scholars partner schools (including seniors who would complete their projects after graduation) are eligible – so long as the president of their institution has signed and returned the grant participation agreement form.
 All undergraduates, not just Davis UWC Scholars at those schools, are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.

 The intention is to fund 100 projects, with at least one at each of the Davis UWC Scholar schools.
 Final decisions on all grants are made by the Davis UWC Scholars Program office.

 The Grinnell College Davis Projects for Peace Nominating Committee will nominate one project and one alternate in this competition.
 Final approval of all recommended proposals rests solely with the office of the Davis UWC Scholars Program, which will then forward the grant funds to each school with winning project(s).
 Communication between students writing proposals and the Davis UWC Scholars office is prohibited.
 Direct all questions to Simone Sidwell, Coordinator of the Peace and Conflict Studies Program.
 Students are strongly encouraged to make an appointment with Simone to discuss their project before submitting proposals.

 To apply for Grinnell's nomination, submit the following materials electronically to Simone Sidwell by 8:00 a.m.
 Monday, January 23, 2017.

 - One Scholarship Nomination Permission Form and Waiver for each applicant, whether or not they attend Grinnell College

-- Written pre-approval of any groups involved in the project
+- Written pre-approval of any organizations, groups, or external individuals referenced in the project proposal

 All applicants are expected to adhere to these ethical guidelines.